cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

     * **Pivotal CF Signup** --- If you do not have a Cloud Foundry account, click to sign up for one.
 * E -- The **Server Status** pane shows whether or not you are connected to Cloud Foundry space that the currently selected server instance targets.
 When you have multiple Pivotal Cloud Foundry server instances configured, you will use the **Disconnect** and **Connect** controls to switch among them.
 * F -- The **Console** pane displays status messages when you perform an action such as deploying an application.
+* G -- You can use the **Remote Systems View** pane to view the contents of a file that is part of a deployed application.
+For more information, see [View an Application File](#view-file).

 <img src="/images/sts/ui-overview-tab.png" style="width: 1150px;"/>